HectorCastelli/insurance-middleware-api/DevLog.md

 This middleware will use the JWT decoded token added to the request by the [express-jwt](https://www.npmjs.com/package/express-jwt) library and will verify if the role matches any role in a list of string.

 If the role doesn't match, it will short-circuit the request with an authentication error.

+### Moving on

+Now that the authentication mechanism works and there is a layer to access the 3rd party API in place, I can focus on implementing the rest of the API logic.

+Here are the tasks I want to do on the next session:

+- Implement Policies operations
+  - Implement /policies endpoint
+  - Implement /policies/{id} endpoint
+  - Update Integration Tests
+- Implement Clients operations
+  - Implement /clients endpoint
+  - Implement /clients/{id} endpoint
+  - Implement /clients/{id}/policies endpoint
+  - Update Integration Tests
+- Implement end-to-end tests